 22nd Century Group in 2014 and 2017

 Some investors way before this point of time would already have sold their stocks and kept their return instead of holding it longer waiting for more return.
 But some investors could be on the idea that the price must go back to 5 dollars, even though they are on a downwards trend, decide to even buy more.
 That is not a wise move.
-Three years later, the stock is valued even less to what it was back in 2013.
+Three years later, the stock is valued even less than what it was back in 2013.
 Looking at the history at 5 years, we can see how many investors won a lot of money and then some others lost a lot as well.
 This behavior of going down and then back up is possible, but is risky, that is why is not recommended for long-term investments.

 Remember, investments need to be taken from a logical perspective rather than an emotional one.
 Whether you are disappointed with loses, whether you are very excited with profits, it is always recommended to be calm and anticipate how things can change.